 Hawaii Lighting Ordinances & Dark Sky Regulations

 Hawaii’s lighting ordinances are intricate and specifically designed to preserve the island’s unique natural beauty and the clarity of its night skies.
 These regulations facilitate astronomical research at facilities like the W.M.
 Keck Observatory and support environmental conservation by minimizing light pollution.
 The complex system of classifications and the strict enforcement, including fines, underline the importance of compliance for residents and businesses.
-Using technologies such as LED lights plays a pivotal role in maintaining the delicate balance between human activity and the natural environment.
+Using technologies such as LED lights plays a pivotal role in maintaining the delicate balance between human activity and the natural environment, and our team is here to assist in navigating these requirements.

 Key Takeaways